CodePawfect/clock-in-service/readme.md

 3. Clone the repository
 4. Build the project: `mvn clean install`
 5. Run the application: `mvn spring-boot:run -Dspring-boot.run.profiles=dev`
+6. The default user for development purposes is admin:admin
+7. HTTP-Requests can be send and tested with the file: [local-http-requests.http](local-http-requests.http)

 ## Database